micro-ROS/system_modes/system_modes/README.md

 #### Hierarchal System Modeling

 We assume the system to comprise of loosely-coupled - potentially distributed - components with a runtime lifecycle; hereinafter referred to as '*nodes*'.
 We call semantic grouping of these nodes a *(sub-)system*.
 We assume that these (sub-)systems can again be hierarchically grouped into further (sub-)systems, see [system-of-systems](https://en.wikipedia.org/wiki/System_of_systems).
-All nodes and (sub-)systems that belong to a (sub-)system *S* are referred to as *parts* of (sub-)system *S*.
+All nodes and (sub-)systems that belong to a certain (sub-)system are referred to as *parts* of this (sub-)system.

 The introduced notion of (sub-)systems does not refer to a concrete software entity, but rather a *virtual* abstraction that allows efficient and consistent handling of node groups.